Home | Volume 48 | Article number 6

 Turkish Society of Obstetrics and Gynecology (TSOG) stated in their cesarean report that WHO´s 15% target for the C-section rate which belonged to just one publication nearly 30 years ago was not realistic.
 Therefore, it was stated that the high C-section rate should be decreased to a reasonable level as a first step in Türkiye.
 According to TSOG, the target should be 35% for Türkiye in the first stage.
 Currently, reducing the 58.4% rate to 15% is not realistic, especially in a clinical atmosphere where most of the cesarean deliveries are repeat C-sections.
 In today´s circumstances, determining an unrealistic rate and preparing accordingly may lead to more deviations from the target contrarily.

 The discussions emerge some questions that are not easy to answer.
 Should the optimal rate of C-sections be the same for each country?
 In Türkiye, where the repeat C-section rate already exceeded 15% in some regions, is WHO´s 15% rate realistic?
 Should discussions be directed basically to reducing the C-section rate or should be based on the primary C-section rate or another parameter?
-In countries where elective C-section is considered a right, how will the optimal C-section rate be determined in case the majority of women want to have cesarean deliveries more than the rate set by WHO?
+In countries where elective C-section is considered as a right, how will the optimal C-section rate be determined in case the majority of women want to have cesarean deliveries more than the rate set by WHO?
 Is the C-section rate recommended supposed to change with time or not?
 Is the optimal C-section rate supposed to be the same in various regions or not?
 There are ongoing debates about the optimal C-section rate.
 These discussions should take part on a larger dimension by taking each country´s clinical, cultural, and psychological factors in addition to the public health data and economics into consideration [4].
-I think health authorities in Türkiye are over focusing on optimal C-section rate and this creates some problems.
+I think health authorities in Türkiye are over-focusing on optimal C-section rate and this creates some problems.
 In fact, what needs to be focused on is not to perform C-section to any women except the ones who really needs it.
 Unfortunately, this reality is overshadowed by the ambitious targets of health authorities to achieve the optimal C-section rate which is 10-15% and strict measures taken to achieve this goal creates other complex problems.

 Hospital types in Türkiye and C-section rates: health transformation program by TMOH has been in practice since 2003.
 Since then, number of private hospitals has exploded.
 In 1998, there were 125 private hospitals and in December 2015, this number reached to 560 compared with 874 public hospitals and 70 university hospitals [10].
 According to the 2014 data, when C-section rates were analyzed depending on the type of institution, the C-section rate was 35.5% at public hospitals, 63.8% at university hospitals while it was 69.5% at private hospitals.
 When primary C-section rates were analyzed, the primary C-section rate at private hospitals was approximately 2.5 times the rate at public hospitals [11].
 The C-section rate at public hospitals was half that of the private hospitals.
 The C-section rate was so dramatically high at private hospitals (69.5%) that no medically justifiable reason could explain this case.
 Some private hospitals approached the C-section rate of 100% and this made the situation even worse.
 HTP must surely confront the high primary and total C-section rates at private hospitals in order to decrease the C-section rates.
 Private sector continues to get more shares from the total health system and if this trend continues, the C-section rate will even increase more.
 University hospitals are referral centers where high-risk patients are delivered.
 Because share of the university hospitals in total health care is low and due to high-risk patients referred, the current high rate in university settings may rather be acceptable.
 However, it should still be examined closely and thoroughly.